anthonypdawson/divine-devops-universe/_posts/2025-05-03-solomon-arbitration.md

 - Decisions appear abrupt but pass all moral tests
 - Verdicts logged to immutable scroll-based blockchain
 - Known for “cutting edge” heuristics.
 Literally.
+- Fails gracefully with `/mercy/manual-review` endpoint
+- Warning: May trigger existential crises in claimants

 ---